stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 New Account Creation
 --------------------

-The basic steps for creating a new Account are covered in the [Quick Start].
+The basic steps for creating a new Account are covered in the :doc: .
 In that example, we cover how to add an Account to an Application.
 Below, we will also show how to add an Account to a specific Directory or Group.

 Add a New Account to a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because Accounts are "owned" by Directories, you create new Accounts by adding them to a Directory.
-You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the [Quick Start].
+You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the :doc:`Quickstart </003_quickstart>`.

 .. note::